spectralcode/OCTproZ/docs/docs/functionality.md

 | Post processing background removal | Subtracts a pre-recorded background A-scan to reduce static artifacts that are not removed by DC background removal and fixed pattern noise removal. |
 | Weight                             | Scaling factor for background subtraction. |

+### Loading custom resampling curves

+There are two ways to load a custom resampling curve for *k*-linearization:

+1. Use the menu bar:
+   Navigate to `Extras → Resampling curve for k-linearization → Load custom curve from file...`.

+2. Use right-click in the sidebar:
-For easy access, you can load custom resampling curves not only through `Extras → Resampling Curve for K-linearization`, but also by right-clicking inside the *k-linearization* group box (outside of the plot).
-For example, you can right-click right next to the *Interpolation* drop-down menu and a context menu will appear where you can select to load a custom resampling curve.
+   Right-click anywhere within the *k-linearization* group box, outside the plot area, to open a context menu.
+For example, right-clicking in the empty area next to the *Interpolation* drop-down menu to access the option for loading a custom resampling curve.

 ## Recording tab